 The most reliable way to measure campaign effectiveness is to split the campaign's target audience into two separate groups and to compare the resulting behavior of each one: a test group (those customers that actually receive the campaign) and a control group (customers similar to those in the test group, but who received no campaigns during the campaign measurement period).

 The goal is to understand how much impact the campaign had on any particular uplift metric (such as an increase in the amount that customers spent), by analyzing the differences in behavior between the test and control group.

 However, the resulting uplift calculation may or may not be a reliable indicator of the impact of the campaign itself.
-In order to determine how likely the calculated uplift was, in fact, a direct result of the campaign, the statistical significance of the result must be calculated.
+In order to determine how likely the calculated uplift was, in fact, a direct result of the campaign, the statistical credibility of the result must be calculated.

-Calculating Statistical Significance for Customer Marketing Campaigns
+Calculating Statistical Credibility for Customer Marketing Campaigns

 Frequently Asked Questions about Measuring Marketing Campaign Effectiveness

 Optimove users are a curious bunch, and because the Optimove software reports on the uplift and statistical credibility of the campaigns it manages, Optimove users often seek to understand how to make the best use of these results when measuring marketing effectiveness.
 Here are answers to some questions we've received on the topic of statistical credibility.
 These answers will help clarify the practical implementations of the statistical marketing concepts discussed above.